 I said it's a local issue, et cetera.

-Shootings and stabbings in New York City now skyrocketing again this weekend.
+Shootings and stabbings in New York City now skyrocketing again this weekend, and the carnage kicks off Friday night in Greenpoint in Brooklyn.

-And the Carnage kicks off Friday night in Greenpoint in Brooklyn, and you got a native Texan who recently moved from Cypress Hills to Greenpoint because he thought it would be safer stabbed to death Friday night by a stranger in his new neighborhood, his wife watching in horror, and that was only the beginning of, you know, what is, I guess, a normal weekend in Chicago.
+And you got a native Texan who recently moved from Cypress Hills to Greenpoint because he thought it would be safer stab to death Friday night by a stranger in his new neighborhood, his wife watching in horror, and that was only the beginning of, you know, what is, I guess, a normal weekend in Chicago.

-Let's see, we have shootings in in Harlem and other parts of New York, Third Avenue in New York, uh, Jamaica, you have all this uh all this violence.
+And it literally began, I guess, let's see, we have shootings in Harlem and other parts of New York, Third Avenue in New York, Jamaica, you have all this violence.

 You know, then you got an Italian tourist shot in broad daylight yesterday, Sunday, when he got lost and wandered down apparently the wrong street.